-The course is accredited within Australia as an award of the Australian College of Theology, of which QTC is a member institution along with around 20 colleges nationally.
-As such, it is a recognized course for the purposes of Fee-Help, Austudy, Youth Allowance (provided you meet the government’s eligibility requirements), and for International Students (ACT CRICOS provider number is 02650E).
-Current fee levels for units studied in the Associate Degree of Theology can be found here.
+The course is accredited within Australia as an award of the Australian College of Theology, of which QTC is a member institution along with around 20 other colleges nationally.
+As such, it is a recognised course for the purposes of Fee-Help, Austudy, and Youth Allowance (provided you meet the government’s eligibility requirements).

 What do I study?

-At QTC, its structure involves the completion of 64 credit points as follows:
+At QTC, the course structure of the Associate Degree of Theology involves the completion of 192 credit points as follows:

-- TRT52, Foundations of Systematic Theology, a unit designed to introduce you to the foundations of what we believe (2cps).
+- TH025-606, Principles of Systematic Theology, a unit designed to introduce you to the foundations of what we believe (6 cps).

-- Any remaining credit points within the total of 64 can be used to study electives from any field, drawn from the list of subjects offered for the BTh at QTC.
+- Any remaining credit points within the total of 192 can be used to study electives from any field, drawn from the list of units offered for the BTh or BMin at QTC.

 Your next step?